-ASTAC mails annual patronage statements to its members no later than September 15 each year, advising them of their priror year patronage allocation which reflects their equity ownership in ASTAC.
+ASTAC mails annual patronage statements to its members no later than September 15 each year, advising them of their prior year patronage allocation which reflects their equity ownership in ASTAC.

 These statements are a record of the allocation and the amount that will be retired at a future date to be determined by the Board of Directors based on the Cooperative’s cash position and future plans.
-ASTAC has retired capital credits through the year 1985.
 The amounts on these Statements cannot be applied to your bill nor can they be cashed out at this time.
+ASTAC has retired capital credits through the year 1986.

 What are capital credits (also known as patronage)?

 Because ASTAC is a Cooperative, owned by its members, it does not technically earn profits.
-Instead, any revenues over and above the cost of doing business are consdiered "margins".
-These margins represent an interest-free loan of operating capital by the membership to the Cooperative.
+Instead, any revenues over and above the cost of doing business are considered "net tax margins".
+These net tax margins represent an interest-free loan of operating capital by the membership to the Cooperative.
 This capital allows ASTAC to finance operations and construction, with the intent that this capital will be repaid to you in later years when the Cooperative is financially able to do so, and when the Board elects to do so.
 Capital Credits are not cash and they cannot be cashed in or used to pay your bill.

 How are capital credits (patronage) allocated?